 When it's two heroes of the same cause fighting because they mistake each other for the villain, it's Let's You and Him Fight.
 When the heroes are directly manipulated into fighting each other by a villain, it's Divide and Conquer and/or a False Flag Operation.

 The many, many Real Life examples are listed here.

-The Allied Powers in Axis Powers Hetalia seem only moments from tearing each other's throats out, even the ones that should have a lot in common (like America and England).
+The Allied Powers seem only moments from tearing each other's throats out, even the ones that should have a lot in common (like America and England).
 As described here, this is Truth In Web Manga.
 Other historical examples are also mentioned, including the political fracturing of Italy and the decline of the (neither)Holy (nor)Roman (nor)Empire.